-- 1. With respect to financial reporting process and internal control system - 1.1 Advise Management and the external auditors that they are expected to provide to the Committee a timely analysis of significant/critical financial reporting issues and practices particularly as they relate to the completeness, accuracy and fairness of the quarterly and annual financial statements before submission to the Board with particular focus on the following matters: - a. appropriateness of accounting policies and practices; - b. judgmental issues and estimates; - c. adequacy of disclosure, including as to unusual items;
+- 1. With respect to financial reporting process and internal control system - 1.1 Advise Management and the external auditors that they are expected to provide to the Committee a timely analysis of significant/critical financial reporting issues and practices particularly as they relate to the completeness, accuracy and fairness of the quarterly and annual financial statements before submission to the Board with particular focus on the following matters: - appropriateness of accounting policies and practices; - b. judgmental issues and estimates; - c. adequacy of disclosure, including as to unusual items; - d. consistency within the financial statements;

 (Ret.)
-CJ Artemio V. Panganiban Chairman, Audit Committee
+Chief Justice Artemio V. Panganiban Chairman, Audit & Risk Management Committee